JuliusWinston/pythonTutorials/projects/take_home.md

 # Take Home Exercises

-1. Given two lists, search = ["airpods", "ps5", "xbox"] and items = ["ps4", "guitar", "keyboard", "pegasus", "god of war", "attack on titan", "elephant", "airpods", "ant", "lion", "ps5"], given an item form search, find it's index location in items.
-If the given item in search is not in items, return not found.
+1. Given two lists, search = ["airpods", "ps5", "xbox"] and items = ["ps4", "guitar", "keyboard", "pegasus", "god of war", "attack on titan", "elephant", "airpods", "ant", "lion", "ps5"], for every list item in search, find it's index location in items.
+If the given list item in search is not found in items, display the message not found.